wandb/terraform-aws-wandb/README.md

 ### In order to allow cross account KMS keys. we need to allow kms keys to be accessed by WandB account.

-This can be donw by adding the following policy document.
+This can be done by adding the following policy document.

 ```
 {